lilas-solutions/lilas-solutions.github.io/content/en/_index.md

 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
 header_headline: "LILAS SOLUTIONS"
-header_subheadline: "You have a tech idea... we build your solution."
+header_subheadline: "You imagine the idea, we create the technological solution."

 # Add a 'Go back to top' item to the navigation menu
 # Title: name of navigation menu entry